The H. Beam Piper Re-reads

 Eight.
 Six for the quality of the yarn itself and two more for the rich background detail.

 * "The Future History," H. Beam Piper, in Zenith (fanzine), No. 4, Peter Weston, ed., May 1964, pp. 11-14.

 † Excerpts from Piper's sales notebook were first published in Elwanda Holland, "H. Beam Piper in Paperback (1957-1965)," in Books Are Everything (fanzine), No. 8, R.C. & Elwanda Holland, eds., Vol. 2, No. 2, March 1989, pp. 14-21.

 Home | H. Beam Piper | Links | Sitemap

 Future History | Paratime | Other Works | Mailing List

 Biography | Bibliography | Collaborations | Hoard | Reviews

 Please support Piper content at Zarthani.net

-©1999 - 2021 by Zarthani.net.
+©1999 - 2022 by Zarthani.net.
 The contents of this Web site are for personal, non-commercial use only.
-Any use of copyrighted material or trademarks anywhere on this site and its files are not intended to be and should not be viewed as a challenge to those copyrights or trademarks.
+Any use of copyrighted material or trademarks anywhere on this site and its files should not be viewed as a challenge to those copyrights or trademarks.
 In addition, any material displayed on or served by this site cannot be republished or distributed without explicit consent from Zarthani.net.